List Decoding Random Euclidean Codes and Infinite Constellations: Introduction

 \section{Introduction}

 In this paper, we study communication in presence of a power-constrained adversary.
-This is a point-to-point communication problem where a sender wants to communicate a message of $ nR $ bits $ m\in\{0,1\}^{nR} $ to a reciever through a real-valued channel corrupted by a malicious \emph{omniscient} adversary.
-The transmitter uses $ n $ channel uses to send a signal $ \vx\in\bR^n $ across the channel.
+This is a point-to-point communication problem where a sender wants to communicate a message $ m\in\{0,1\}^{nR} $ of $ nR $ bits to a receiver through a real-valued channel corrupted by a malicious \emph{omniscient} adversary.
+The transmitter uses $ n $ channel uses to send a signal\footnote{We use underline to denote vectors of length $n$.} $ \vx\in\bR^n $ across the channel.
 The adversary can corrupt the transmitted signal by adding a noise vector $ \vs\in\bR^n $, which is allowed to be any noncausal function of the transmitted signal and the transmission protocol.
-The sender and the adversary have power constraints of $ P $ and $ N $ respectively, i.e., we impose the restriction that $ \Vert\vx\Vert\leq \sqrt{nP} $ and $ \Vert\vs\Vert\leq \sqrt{nN} $.
-The goal is to design a transmission scheme that provides a high data rate $ R $ while ensuring an arbitrarily low probability of error of decoding at the receiver.
+The sender and the adversary have power constraints of $ P $ and $ N $ respectively, i.e., we impose the restriction that $ \Vert\vx\Vert\leq \sqrt{nP} $ and $ \Vert\vs\Vert\leq \sqrt{nN} $\footnote{Without further specification, $\|\cdot\|$ denotes the $ L^2 $-norm.}.
+The goal is to design a transmission scheme that provides a high data rate $ R $ while ensuring a zero probability of error of decoding at the receiver.
 This problem turns out to be equivalent to the sphere packing problem, which asks for the maximum $ R $ such that there is a set of $ 2^{nR} $ points within a ball of radius $ \sqrt{nP} $ such that every pair of points is spaced $ 2\sqrt{nN} $ apart.
 Finding the capacity of this channel remains an open problem, but nonmatching upper and lower bounds are known~\cite{kabatiansky-1978, blachman-1962}.

 We study a slight variant of this problem, where instead of uniquely decoding the transmitted message $ m $, the receiver attempts to recover a list of $ L $ codewords with the guarantee that the transmitted codeword lies in this list.
-This is called the list decoding problem, also known as multiple packing, which is well studied at least in the context of binary adversarial channels~\cite{guruswami-lncs}.
+This is called the \emph{list decoding} problem, also known as \emph{multiple packing}, which is well studied at least in the context of binary adversarial channels~\cite{guruswami-lncs}.
 In this paper, we attempt to systematically study upper and lower bounds on achievable list sizes for various ensembles of random codes for the real channel.